-Your personal debt and your business and personal credit will probably influence your eligibility for a dental practice loan.
-Yet, bad credit will not put you out of the game entirely - it depends on the particular lender you choose and on the reason behind your bad credit record.
+Personal credit can influence your eligibility for a dental practice loan.
+Yet, bad credit will not put you out of the game entirely - it depends on the particular lender you choose and on the specific reasons behind your bad credit.

 If you require capital fast, merchant cash advance or business credit cards from an alternative lender could be a good avenue to explore.
 However, you will pay more in interest (you can however pay your credit card balance before you need to pay interest).